DerrikC/Campbell_D_interactiveInfographic/README.md

 ### Dependencies

-Used CSS3, SASS, HTML3, Javascript and some PHP.
+Used CSS3, SASS, HTML3, and Javascript.
 Also used Handlebars.

 ### Installing